daturit/lisa_studio/README.md

 # Privacy Policy

-The Lisa Studio team has adopted this Privacy Policy to explain how Lisa Studio collects, stores, and uses the information collected in connection with its services, including mobile applications, websites, and related products and services (collectively referred to as the “Services”).
+The Bao Vy team has adopted this Privacy Policy to explain how Bao Vy collects, stores, and uses the information collected in connection with its services, including mobile applications, websites, and related products and services (collectively referred to as the “Services”).

 ---